 Winter/Spring Burn Locations: Controlled burning rejuvenates wildlife habitat and improves hunting opportunity.
-The Game Commission will be conducting controlled burns in some areas between February and May.
 Game land users should be aware of signs placed near potential burn areas.
 While access to the specific burn area will be closed on burn day, access will be re-opened soon after the burn, usually the next day.
 We often see wildlife coming in to fresh burns (even before the smoke clears) so wildlife watchers and spring turkey hunters should key in on these areas.

 View a map of scheduled controlled burns.